 WEEKLY UPDATE: January 10, 2020

-SUMMARY: Identification of 2 genetic variants associated with knee pain.
+SUMMARY: Identification of 2 novel genetic variants associated with lymphoma found in the nose.